hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

   ![entities create click](assets/entities_create_click.png)

-- Enter the name (must be a lower case, underscrore separated text) and description of an Entity.
+- Enter the name (must be a lower case, underscore separated text) and description of an Entity.
 Try to make the description as relevant as possible, as it will help you better search for your entity in the future.

   ![entities create new](assets/entities_create_new_step1.png)